Published in News

 Touch screens used with gloves

 No need for frostbite

-Two boffins have worked out a way of using a touch screen
+Two boffins have worked out a way of using a touch screen while wearing gloves.

 Michael Jackson was unavailable for comment.